 - Nonverbal cues, such as body language, and gestures like leaning forward, nodding, and engaging in eye contact.

 - Short verbal affirmations that show you’re listening, such as saying: “I see” or “I understand”.

 - Waiting to disclose your opinion, so don’t interrupt them when they’re sharing.

-- If appropriate, disclosing you’re own experiences to show understanding and let them know they’re not alone.
+- If appropriate, disclose your own experiences to show understanding and let them know they’re not alone.

 There are also the classics of politeness, like saying “please” and “thank you”, as well as saying sorry when you’ve done something wrong.
 You can also hold open a door or two: You can’t really go wrong if you have the basics locked down.